 Caldea opened Likids—a thermal spa exclusively for children aged 3 to 8—in 2016, after completing renovation works on Thermoludic.
 This project, built by Fluidra, has become one of the company’s most iconic innovations; it provides an introductory wellbeing experience for the youngest members of the family, in a safe environment that has been especially designed for them.

-Looking ahead to summer 2019, Caldea plans to build a panoramic lagoon in Thermoludic.
+Looking ahead to fall 2019, Caldea plans to build a panoramic lagoon in Thermoludic.
 The new lagoon, which will extend out from the outdoor terrace and will feature a transparent section, will provide panoramic views of the Valira River.
 It will be located in the area that is currently occupied by the Jacuzzi, and will be equipped with bubble beds and other water games.
 This panoramic lagoon will add even more variety to the range of facilities at the centre and will be suitable for all audiences.
 Currently, the outdoor aquatic spaces are the facilities that are valued most by our visitors.
 The construction of this new lagoon, with the capacity for at least 50 people, will further enhance their comfort as it increases the number of outdoor water areas, each of which are very different from one another.